To activate WordPress debug mode, simply change the config text string to this:

 Enable it directly from WordPress PHP code

-Use your hosting provider
+Through your hosting provider

-Leverage a third-party plugin
+With the help of a third-party plugin

 Plugins are one reason for the massive success of WordPress — rather than take on the task of adding every function directly, WordPress developers have made it possible for developers to create plugins that perform specific actions when tied into CMS deployments, so long as these plugins meet WordPress code guidelines.
 Plugins offer the easiest way to activate WordPress debug mode and often come with additional features to help track and monitor errors.